Random walk models for the propagation of signalling molecules in one-dimensional spatial networks and their continuum limit: Methods

 \subsection{Continuum limit}

-When spacings between nodes of the network and the time increment $\Deltaup t$ are small, the behaviours of the stochastic model and the discrete model can be approximated by a continuum conservation equation for the concentration of signalling molecules.
+When spacings between nodes of the network and the time increment $\Deltaup t$ are small, the behaviours of the stochastic and deterministic discrete models can be approximated by a continuum conservation equation for the concentration of signalling molecules.
 On regular lattices with even spacings and jumps to neighbouring lattice sites, the derivation of continuum limits of random walks is well established and used as a model of Brownian motion and molecular diffusion~\cite{codling2008random,masuda2017random,van1992stochastic,weiss1994}.
-Here, we present a derivation of the continuum limit for arbitrary one-dimensional spatial networks in which node positions and connections are arbitrary, based on the evolution equation of the discrete model given by Eq.~\eqref{evo-N}.
+Here, we present a derivation of the continuum limit for arbitrary one-dimensional spatial networks in which node positions and connections are arbitrary, based on the evolution equation of the deterministic model given by Eq.~\eqref{evo-N}.

 To formally take the limit as the spacing between the nodes along the $x$-axis approaches zero while retaining irregular spacings between nodes, we first replace the discrete mapping $i \longmapsto x_i$ by a bijective continuous mapping $\xi\mapsto x(\xi)$ such that